NethServer/nethserver-firewall-migration/README.rst

 ::

-  firewall-import export.tar.gz
+  ns-import export.tar.gz

 Not migrated
 ============

-The following configurations will not be migrated:
+The following featuers will not be exported:

 - Web proxy (Squid)
 - Suricata
+- UPS (NUT)